Last updated: Tuesday 15 October 2024

 • Civil work along the Wellesley and Kitchener Street pavement will enable better drainage connections from the roof gutter and downpipes.

-Stage 2: Protecting the façade
+Stage Two: Protecting the façade

 The second phase of the project focuses on repairing the original render on the surface of the building.
 The wall coating has bitumen layers underneath, and the surface is showing significant wear and tear.
 The facade team will carefully remove these old layers using specialist removal techniques, and then repair damaged plaster and resurface the building with a fresh, protective coating.